-There are no property and equipment items as of December 31, 2022 and 2021 that are pledged as security to liabilities.
+There are no property and equipment items as of December 31, 2023 and 2022 that are pledged as security to liabilities.
 The Group has no restrictions on the realizability of its property and equipment.
 Except for contracts awarded, there no contractual obligations to purchase, construct or develop property and equipment or for repairs, maintenance and enhancements.

-The total contractual commitments arising from awarded contracts for the acquisition, development and construction of property and equipment amounted to ₱966 million and ₱1,555 million as of December 31, 2022 and 2021, respectively (see Note 34).
+The total contractual commitments arising from awarded contracts for the acquisition, development and construction of property and equipment amounted to ₱2,587 million and ₱966 million as of December 31, 2023 and 2022, respectively (see Note 34).

-In 2021, the Group performed impairment testing on its hotel property and equipment assets with a carrying value of ₱5,274 million as of December 31, 202 and 2021, respectively,1 by assessing the recoverable amount of cash-generating units based on a value in use (VIU) calculation using cash flow projections from financial budgets approved by senior management covering a five-year period.
+In 2021, the Group performed impairment testing on its hotel property and equipment assets with a carrying value of \$\mathbb{P}5,274\$ million as of December 31, 2021 by assessing the recoverable amount of cash-generating units based on a value in use (VIU) calculation using cash flow projections from financial budgets approved by senior management covering a five-year period.
 The projected cash flows have been updated to reflect the demand for products and services, taking into consideration the impact of the COVID-19 pandemic.

-The significant assumptions used in the valuation are pre-tax discount rate of 9.73% and average growth rate of 5.20% for cash flows beyond five years.
-Based on the impairment testing, there is no impairment loss on the Group's hotel property and equipment assets (see Note 5).
+The significant assumptions used in the valuation were pre-tax discount rate of 9.73% and average growth rate of 5.20% for cash flows beyond five years.
+Based on the impairment testing, there was no impairment loss on the Group's hotel property and equipment assets in 2021 (see Note 5).